Meet Dr. Suzanne Lacey

-Dr. Suzanne Lacey is the superintendent for Talladega County (Alabama) Schools.
+Renasant Nation is proud to tell you more about a successful and admired figure within the Renasant family: Dr. Suzanne Lacey.
+Dr. Lacey is the superintendent for Talladega County (Alabama) Schools.
 Before being appointed superintendent in 2008, she worked as a teacher, assistant principal, principal, elementary/federal programs coordinator, Director of Personnel and deputy superintendent within Talladega County Schools system.

 Dr. Lacey serves on the board of directors for several organizations in her local community, including Ritz Theatre and SAFE Family Services.
 On a national level, she is a member of the Future Ready Advisory Board with the Alliance for Excellent Education and serves on the advisory committee for the League of Innovative Schools, a Digital Promise initiative.

 Under Dr. Lacey’s leadership, Talladega County schools focus on science, technology, engineering, the arts, and mathematics (STEM) to ensure students are prepared for college and various careers.
 The STEM movement aligns perfectly with project-based learning, a teaching method the district follows to ensure students gain knowledge and skills by investigating, researching, and responding to a “driving question.”